Ireland can beat All Blacks - O'Sullivan

 "It succeeds at times against certain teams but I thought at the weekend that you saw for the first time, us looking back, recognising where the space was and then being very precise with where we went and executing very well."

-O'Sullivan believes Farrell must opt to retain Leinster's New Zealand-born scrum-half Jamison Gibson Park as the starting number nine in Saturday's Autumn Test despite the claims of British and Irish Lion Conor Murray, who came on midway through the second half against Japan.
+O'Sullivan believes Farrell must retain Leinster's New Zealand-born scrum-half Jamison Gibson Park as the starting number nine in Saturday's Autumn Test despite the claims of British and Irish Lion Conor Murray, who came on midway through the second half against Japan.

-"All the ball was on a silver platter for Gibson-Park because we were so dominant in the contact area but having said that he played very well," added the former Ireland coach.
+"All the ball was on a silver platter for Gibson-Park because we were so dominant in the contact area but having said that he played very well," added O'Sullivan.

 "I can't see how Andy Farrell can start Conor Murray because for whatever reason, and I don't understand it, he has played 40 minutes of rugby since the last Lions Test which is the bones of three months ago.

-"He could be woefully undercooked so to put him into a game against the All Blacks would be a high risk strategy."
+"He could be woefully undercooked so to put him into a game against the All Blacks would be a high-risk strategy."

 O'Sullivan was enthused by the mobility and "footballing ability" of the Irish pack at the weekend and believes this has the potential to give a new dimension to Farrell's side.